Keeping Their Powder, Why?

 A few visits, 2014-2016

-Powder Hollow has opened an outpost on Middletown’s Main Street in November 2019 for some reason.
+For inexplicable reasons, Powder Hollow has opened an outpost on Middletown’s Main Street and one at Yankee Candle in Massachusetts.

 Is it true that when a guy says, “I’m a nice guy” there is a good chance that he’s actually not a nice guy?
 This question has always plagued me.